Skip to contents

 MCR purity

-Another approach for the statistic analysis is to use the MCR pure model (based on mdatools R package) to evaluate the purity level in the analyses.
+An alternative approach for the statistic analysis is the MCR pure model (based on mdatools R package) to evaluate the purity level in the analyses.

-# Note that the model in the engine will be overwritten by the new mcr pure model
+# Note that the model in the engine will be overwritten by the MCR model

 summary(stat$model)